 Uber has undeniably revolutionized the way we travel.
 Yet, with increased rideshare use, accidents involving Uber vehicles have also risen, resulting in injuries, property damage, and emotional trauma.

-I aim to empower you to fight for justice by helping you make informed decisions about your case.
+As a Norfolk rideshare accident lawyer, I aim to empower you to fight for justice by helping you make informed decisions about your case.
 So call me today to schedule a free consultation.

 Understanding Uber Insurance for Rideshare Drivers